nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 enabled.
 A new request is required each time an application is enabled for a new repository even if it has already been installed.

-Provided there are no objections from any TSC or CommComm members raised in the issue, such requests are approved automatically after 72 hours.
+The request must be approved by at least two TSC or CommComm members.
 If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
 If either the TSC or CommComm rejects the request, then the request is denied.